tomrhollis/VellumZero-Plugin/README.md

 ```

 ## Linux Installation
+**NOTE: I have been unable to keep this working in Linux after the introduction of some new features, but Linux users may use [**release 1.0.2**](https://github.com/tomrhollis/VellumZero-Plugin/releases/tag/v1.0.2) with these instructions**

 Thanks to help from @bennydiamond, there's now instructions for running Vellum and ElementZero together in Wine.
 To do so:
 - Install Wine version 5 or greater (search for instructions related to your distro)
 - Follow Microsoft's [**instructions for installing .NET Core 3.1 runtime**](https://docs.microsoft.com/en-us/dotnet/core/install/linux) for your distro